 Skills that must be demonstrated during Swim Evaluation

-Non-swimmer that does not need flotation.
-Limited to the shallow end of the pool unless accompanied by an adult
+Non-swimmer, but does not need flotation.
+Limited to the shallow end of the pool unless accompanied by an adult.

 - Swimmers who earn a Red Bracelet will be limited to the shallow end of the pool up to the Red Safety Line.